tensorflow/tensorflow/tensorflow/contrib/verbs/README.md

 1. Allocate the result tensor (and the proxy tensor if required).
 2. Send a **RDMA_MESSAGE_TENSOR_REQUEST** to the sender, containing the address of the destination tensor (result/proxy) for RDMA write.

-In order to allocate the result and proxy tensors, we need to know the tensor's meta-data, i.e. shape and data-type for DMAble tensors, and proto-size for serialized tensors.
+In order to allocate the result and proxy tensors, we need to know the tensor's meta-data, i.e. shape and data-type for DMAable tensors, and proto-size for serialized tensors.
 Unfortunately, this information is only available on the sender side which complicates manners.
-In order to avoid sending extra messages for querying the meta-data on each step, we store a local meta-data cache per tensor.
+In order to avoid sending extra messages for querying the meta-data at each step, we store a local meta-data cache per tensor, which will only be update upon changes.
 Based on the assumption that the meta-data of a tensor rarely changes between steps, we expect that on most times the cache will only be updated once.

-When the sender receives an **RDMA_MESSAGE_TENSOR_REQUEST**, if it is the first time this tensor is requested, or in the rare case that the tensor's meta-data changed, the sender will send a **RDMA_MESSAGE_META_DATA_RESPONSE** containing the new meta-data.
-In order for the sender to know that the meta-data has changed, the **RDMA_MESSAGE_TENSOR_REQUEST** will need to also contain the meta-data that the receiver had grabbed from the local cache.
+The sender is responsible to detect changes in the meta-data, and update the receiver.
+In order for the sender to know that the meta-data had changed, each **RDMA_MESSAGE_TENSOR_REQUEST** will contain the meta-data that the receiver had grabbed from the local cache.
 The sender will then compare the meta-data from the message to the tensor's new meta-data.

+When the sender receives an **RDMA_MESSAGE_TENSOR_REQUEST**, it will create a new **RdmaTensorResponse** object for the given request message, store it in a list of pending responses, and will invoke its **Start()** method.
+The **Start()** method does the following:

+1. Grab the source tensor from the local table (In code, **RecvLocalAsync()**).
+2. If the source tensor is not DMAable, serialize it to a TensorProto.
+3. If the source tensor is located on a device which cannot be DMA written from, copy it to CPU.
+4. If it is the first time this tensor is requested, or if the tensor's meta-data changed:
+	1. Clone the tensor's data to be sent later.
+	2. Send a **RDMA_MESSAGE_META_DATA_RESPONSE** containing the new meta-data.
+5. Otherwise:
+	1. RDMA write the tensor (or TensorProto) to the destination address and rkey specified in the request message.
+The immediate value for the write will be the request index.

 When the receiver receives the **RDMA_MESSAGE_META_DATA_RESPONSE**, it will locate the relevant **RdmaTensorRequest** using the request index specified in the message, and invoke its **RecvTensorMetaData()** which does the following: